Namibia–Zambia relations

 Namibia–Zambia relations refers to the bilateral relations of Namibia and Zambia.
 Namibia and Zambia are separated by the Zambezi River.
-The Katima Mulilo Bridge connects Katima Mulilo on the Namibia side with Sesheke, Zambia.
+The Katima Mulilo Bridge connects Katima Mulilo on the Namibian side with Sesheke, Zambia.
+Both countries are members of the African Union and Non-Aligned Movement.

 History

 Before Namibian independence (1880s-1990)

 Zambia was known as Northern Rhodesia from 1911 to 1964.
 Namibia was known as German South-West Africa (1885–1915) and later as South-West Africa (1915–1989).
 Until 1964, both countries were ruled by white minorities, however, Northern Rhodesia gained independence in 1964, renaming itself Zambia.
 Subsequently, Zambia supported Namibian efforts towards independence from occupying South Africa.
 Namibia's primary liberation movement, SWAPO, was based from 1964 to 1975 out of Lusaka, Zambia's capital.
 The United Nations Institute for Namibia, which eventually became the University of Namibia, was based in Lusaka.
 SWAPO cadres received political and military training in the country.
 Upon independence in March 1990, Namibia and Zambia established diplomatic relations.